patrick-levesque/herd-xdebug-toggler/README.md

 ## Features

-- Enable or disable the Xdebug extension for the current project's PHP version using the command palette.
+- Enable or disable the Xdebug extension for the current project's PHP version from the Command Palette.
-- Automatically detects breakpoint changes or debug sessions and toggles the Xdebug extension for the current project's PHP version.
+- Automatically detects active debug sessions or breakpoint changes and toggles Xdebug accordingly.
-- Restarts Herd services seamlessly when required to apply changes.
+- Restarts Herd services seamlessly when required to apply configuration changes.
-- Customizable detection modes: Choose between detecting breakpoint changes or debug sessions to toggle Xdebug.
+- Customizable detection modes: choose between detecting debug sessions or breakpoint changes.
-- Support for macOS and Windows.
+- Supports macOS and Windows.
+- Integration with Herd Pro [Xdebug Detection](https://herd.laravel.com/docs/macos/debugging/xdebug-detection) (macOS only).

+## Usage

+- Run **“Enable Xdebug”** or **“Disable Xdebug”** from the Command Palette (`⌘⇧P` / `Ctrl+Shift+P`) to enable or disable Xdebug manually.
+- When **Automatic Detection** is enabled, the extension will toggle Xdebug automatically based on your chosen detection mode.

 ## Requirements

 This extension is currently designed to work exclusively with **Laravel Herd** on macOS and Windows.

 Its primary function is to enable or disable the **Xdebug PHP extension** in Herd's PHP configuration files.
-It does not automatically manage other configuration options.
-You will need to manually include at least the following Xdebug options in your `php.ini` files, as described in the Herd documentation ([macOS](https://herd.laravel.com/docs/1/debugging/xdebug) / [Windows](https://herd.laravel.com/docs/windows/advanced-usage/xdebug)):
+It does not modify other configuration options automatically.
+Make sure your `php.ini` files include the following Xdebug settings (see the Herd docs for [macOS](https://herd.laravel.com/docs/macos/debugging/xdebug) / [Windows](https://herd.laravel.com/docs/windows/debugging/xdebug)):

 ```ini
 xdebug.mode=debug,develop